Kaszub09/ImageMultiplier/README.md

 Tint - tints the output with source image.

-Samples are on wiki and above.
+Samples are on wiki and above (Hydrangea files).